-ThoughtSpot provides two ways to authenticate users: SAML (Security Association Markup Language) and ThoughtSpot local accounts.
+ThoughtSpot provides two ways to authenticate users: Security Association Markup Language (SAML) and ThoughtSpot local accounts.
 ThoughtSpot recommends that you use SAML for authentication, since it is industry-standard and enables Single-Sign On (SSO) with your Identity Provider (IDP).

-Use the following table to help you choose an authentication option.
+Use the following table to help you choose between local and SAML authentication.

 All users and groups must be known to ThoughtSpot.